 I use the combination of the above two configurations so that a half-press of the shutter only performs metering whilst auto-focus is performed strictly by the AF-ON button on the back of the camera, usually where your thumb is.
-At times I may assign the shutter release half-press to the auto-exposure lock (AE lock) option indicated by the asterisk ‘*’ in the first menu, which allows me to lock exposure.

 Moving the auto-focus operation away from the shutter release button and assigning it to a separate button not only allows you to focus on one area, lock exposure from another area and recompose but also allows you to be creative in continuous focus modes.